Seminole Nation of Oklahoma: Government

 The Seminole General Council, chaired by the Principal Chief and Assistant Chief, serves at the elected governing body.
 The Chief and Assistant Chief are elected at large every four years.

-On July 1, 2000, the Seminole Nation held a referendum for a constitutional amendment establishing new membership rules: it said that members had to have one-eighth blood quantum (essentially documented descent from an Indian member on the Dawes Rolls).
+On July 1, 2000, the Seminole Nation held a referendum for a constitutional amendment establishing new enrollment rules: it said that citizens had to have one-eighth blood quantum (essentially documented descent from an Indian citizens on the Dawes Rolls).
 The General Council prohibited representatives from the two Freedmen Bands from participating.
-As a result of the change, about 1200 Freedmen were excluded from membership and most benefits afforded to the tribe.
+As a result of the change, about 1,200 Freedmen were excluded from citizenship and most benefits afforded to the tribe.
 The BIA said the referendum was invalid.
 The Nation sued the government, saying in Seminole Nation of Oklahoma v.
 Babbitt (later Seminole Nation of Oklahoma v.
-Norton) that it had the right to determine its own membership.
+Norton) that it had the right to determine its own citizenship.
+The District Court for the District of Columbia rejected the Nation's arguments and restored the Freedmen citizenship and voting rights.

 Tribal headquarters are located in Wewoka, Oklahoma, the seat of Seminole County.
 The general council meets at the council house on the Mekusukey Mission Tribal Grounds south of Seminole.
 The Nation has been developing a new tribal constitution that will eliminate the role of the Bureau of Indian Affairs (BIA) in tribal government operations.

 Tribal government departments include administrative, executive, fiscal affairs, treasury, domestic violence, Indian Child Welfare, family and social services, enrollment, gaming, housing, education, language, communications, elder services, environmental, law enforcement, dialysis, youth, child care, roads, and Head start.
 Tribal departments are funded with either tribal revenue or federal/ state funding.